 Sunray is a very small city located in the state of Texas.
 With a population of 1,709 people and just one neighborhood, Sunray is the 696th largest community in Texas.

-When you are in Sunray, you'll notice that it is more blue-collar than most other communities in America.
-44.06% of Sunray’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Sunray is generally considered to be a blue-collar town.
+44.06% of the Sunray workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Sunray is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Sunray who work in office and administrative support (15.53%), farm management occupations (12.76%), and management occupations (12.04%).

 The per capita income in Sunray in 2022 was $29,120, which is middle income relative to Texas, and lower middle income relative to the rest of the US.
 This equates to an annual income of $116,480 for a family of four.
 However, Sunray contains both very wealthy and poor people as well.